pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

     >>> mylist.add(26)
     >>> mylist.add(54)

-Note that since 31 is the first item added to the list, it will eventually be the last node on the linked list as every other item is added ahead of it.
+Note that since 31 is the first item added to the linked list, it will eventually be the last node on the linked list as every other item is added ahead of it.
 Also, since 54 is the last item added, it will become the data value in the first node of the linked list.

 The ``add`` method is shown in :ref:`Listing 4 <lst_add>`.
-Each item of the list must reside in a node object.
+Each item of the linked list must reside in a node object.
 Line 2 creates a new node and places the item as its data.
 Now we must complete the process by linking the new node into the existing structure.
 This requires two steps as shown in :ref:`Figure 7 <fig_addtohead>`.
-Step 1 (line 3) changes the ``next`` reference of the new node to refer to the old first node of the list.
-Now that the rest of the list has been properly attached to the new node, we can modify the head of the list to refer to the new node.
-The assignment statement in line 4 sets the head of the list.
+Step 1 (line 3) changes the ``next`` reference of the new node to refer to the old first node of the linked list.
+Now that the rest of the linked list has been properly attached to the new node, we can modify the head of the linked list to refer to the new node.
+The assignment statement in line 4 sets the head of the linked list.

 The order of the two steps described above is very important.
 What happens if the order of line 3 and line 4 is reversed?
-If the modification of the head of the list happens first, the result can be seen in :ref:`Figure 8 <fig_wrongorder>`.
-Since the head was the only external reference to the list nodes, all of the original nodes are lost and can no longer be accessed.
+If the modification of the head of the linked list happens first, the result can be seen in :ref:`Figure 8 <fig_wrongorder>`.
+Since the head was the only external reference to the linked list nodes, all of the original nodes are lost and can no longer be accessed.

 .. _lst_add: